Adenocaulon bicolor: Etymology

+Description

-This plant has a very thin, glandular, erect, branching stem surrounded by triangular leaves that grow only at the base.
-The basal leaves are triangular with densely white-hairy lower surfaces, while the upper surface is green, hence the specific epithet bicolor.
+This plant has a thin, glandular, erect, branching stem surrounded by triangular leaves that grow only at the base.
+The basal leaves are triangular with densely white-hairy lower surfaces, while the upper surface is green, hence bicolor.
 Each leaf grows up to 15 cm wide.
 The leaf edges are coarsely toothed and sometimes entire (lacking teeth).
 The stem reaches around 90 cm tall.
 Upon the branches are tiny inflorescences of white flowers, each flower measuring only a few millimeters in width.
 Around each inflorescence grows a distinctive array of club-shaped fruits covered in tiny, stalked, sticky glands.
-The seeds are dispersed by these fruits sticking to the fur of animals, and the clothes of people, that walk through the stalks of seed heads.
+The seeds are dispersed by sticking to the fur of animals and the clothes of people who walk past the stalks.

 American trailplant can be found in the understory of moist woods and forests, often near trails.

 The plant flowers put out a slightly foul smell to charm small flies.